Last Updated on

 - Encephalitis – Inflammation of the brain, occurring in 1-7% of cases.
 Symptoms may include a headache, lethargy, fever, confusion, and seizures.

 - Parinaud’s oculoglandular syndrome occurs in between 17-20% of CSD cases, conjunctivitis with swollen lymph nodes near the inoculation site.
 Symptoms of which include the feeling of a foreign body in the eye, red-meaty appearance to the eye, ocular discharge and tearing.
-Transmission can occur if the eyelid or conjunctiva are scratched by an infective cat, or if a person rubs their eyes after recent contact with a cat.
+Transmission can occur if the eyelid or conjunctiva via the scratch of an infective cat, or if a person rubs their eyes after recent contact with a cat.

-Between 12-29% of veterinarians have shown positive skin tests and 5% of healthy people in other jobs, which indicates that while they have had the infection, symptoms have been mild it not apparent at all.
+Between 12-29% of veterinarians have shown positive skin tests and 5% of healthy people in other jobs, which indicates that while they have had the infection, symptoms have been mild or not apparent at all.

-A recent history of exposure to cats and a recent bite or scratch may give your doctor a reasonable index of suspicion for cat scratch disease.
+A recent history of exposure to a cat bite or scratch cats may give your doctor a reasonable index of suspicion for cat scratch disease.
 The bacteria can be somewhat tricky to culture in cats and people as it may only circulate in the blood intermittently.
-Tests may include: blood culture, indirect fluorescent assay (IFA) or a polymerase chain reaction (PCR).

 - A biopsy of the affected lymph node for evaluation.

 Immunocompromised people may want to test their cat too.

 In most cases, the disease is self-limiting and will resolve itself in time, however, it can take several months for lymph nodes to go down.

 - Reduce the pain of swollen lymph nodes with warm, damp compresses.

-Pain relief if necessary, your doctor will be able to advise on the best medicaiton.
+- Pain relief if necessary, your doctor will be able to advise on the best medication.

 - Occasionally your doctor will aspirate pus from the lymph node to reduce pressure and pain.